Dronfield Town Council

 Dronfield Town Council came into existence on 1st April 1974 as successor authority to the former Dronfield Urban District Council.
 The Town Council's offices were originally located at 25 High Street, a listed building near the Peel Monument, and are now to be found at the Civic Hall, Civic Centre, Dronfield.
 The offices were officially opened on 14th December 1999.

 The Town Council's responsibilities include parks and open spaces, sports facilities, public halls, and allotments.
 Significant improvements were made to the all-weather, floodlit, multi-games area during 1995.
 Play areas in various locations in the town have been upgraded and safety surfaces installed in recent years.
 The four allotment sites in the town (Chiverton, Coal Aston, Farwater Lane and Snape Hill) provide some 130 plots with reasonable rents.
 The Town Council funds capital works on the allotments.

-Our councillors are all elected, if you would like to become a councillor or find out more about what they do then please click here.
+Our councillors are all elected, if you have an interest or would like to become a councillor, please email : email@example.com

 Our committees have specific tasks and can have delegated powers.
 A number of councillors are also representatives on a variety of outside bodies.